 Faster Websites by Using Less HTML

-by @j9t on , tagged cross-posted, html, performance, optimization · Tweet this?
+by @j9t on , tagged cross-posted, html, performance, optimization, minimalism (toot or tweet about this)

 As a rule of thumb, you can say that the smaller the payload of a website or application, the faster it is.
 While we are used to reducing payload by identifying critical and minifying all code, compressing files “at rest” and in transit, and bundling resources, we don’t pay that much attention to HTML payload.
 We miss that, even though an overly large HTML payload unnecessarily delays subsequent requests.